Fox Terrier (Smooth and Wire)

 Fox Terrier (Wire)

-Opinions vary as to whether the Fox Terrier (Smooth) and the Fox Terrier (Wire) are two varieties of the same breed or are two separate breeds.
+Opinions vary as to whether the Fox Terrier (Smooth) and the Fox Terrier (Wire) are two varieties of the same breed or are two separate breeds which developed separately.
 But having been show dogs for a century and a half, breeders and judges alike have selected for exaggeration whilst still maintaining the basic construction of the long legged terriers.
 The modern Fox Terrier has an extremely short back compared to his ancestors and his head and neck have also become much longer.

 Fox Terrier (Smooth)

 The major difference between these two is the coat.
 Whilst the Smooth is smooth coated, the Wire has a broken coat which makes his outline outwardly appear similar to the Welsh and Lakeland Terriers (see the table below).
-Permissible colours are similar, the Fox Terrier being a white dog with tan, black or tri-colour markings.
+Permissible colours are similar, the Fox Terrier being a white dog with tan, or and black or tan or black markings.
 But differences in conformation between the Fox Terrier (Smooth) and Fox Terrier (Wire) can be observed by diligent students and enthusiasts.

 Comparison between Fox, Welsh and Lakeland Terriers